Wide-bandgap semiconductor: Applications

-High power applications
+High-power applications

 The high breakdown voltage of wide-bandgap semiconductors is a useful property in high-power applications that require large electric fields.

 Devices for high power and high temperature applications have been developed.
 Both gallium nitride and silicon carbide are robust materials well suited for such applications.
 Due to its robustness and ease of manufacture, silicon carbide semiconductors are expected to be used widely, creating simpler and higher efficiency charging for hybrid and all-electric vehicles, reducing energy loss, constructing longer-lasting solar and wind energy power converters, and eliminating bulky grid substation transformers.
 Cubic boron nitride is used as well.
 Most of these are for specialist applications in space programmes and military systems.
 They have not begun to displace silicon from its leading place in the general power semiconductor market.

 Light-emitting diodes

-White LEDs with the features of more brightness and longer life have replaced incandescent bulbs in many situations.
-The next generation of DVD players (The Blu-ray and HD DVD formats) use GaN-based violet lasers.
+White LEDs have replaced incandescent bulbs in many situations because of their greater brightness and longer life.
+The next generation of DVD players (Blu-ray and HD DVD formats) use GaN-based violet lasers.